+Each child takes their own time to achieve the milestone.
+Some may be faster in fine and gross skills development, others in mental or emotional development and still others in social skills development.
 There is no need for you to worry, even if she has not reached the expected milestones.
 You can speak to your doctor and ask if intervention of any sort is necessary.

 Importance Of Oral Hygiene:

-Brushing begins at 16th month of age.
+Brushing begins at the 16th month of age.
 According to the American Academy of Pediatric Dentistry (APD), you must take your baby to a dentist for the first time when she is 6 months old.
 Here are some tips: